 Since June of 1987, The Magdalen House has worked toward a single purpose: helping women achieve sobriety and sustain recovery from alcoholism.
-And for over three decades, we have helped thousands of alcoholic women through our 14-day residential Social Detox program and 12-Step recovery classes, meetings, and workshops.
+And for over three decades, we have helped thousands of alcoholic women through our 14-day residential First Step program and 12-Step recovery classes, meetings, and workshops.

 While we informally introduced the program in 2020, now that we have implemented a database and additional staff members to help facilitate additional groups, we are excited to launch The Next Step program officially.

-The Next Step program provides support, education, and accountability to any alcoholic woman at any stage of recovery.
-Through The Next Step, alcoholic women receive a structured alternative to a traditional clinical out-patient treatment, at absolutely no cost.
+Our Next Step program provides support, education, and accountability to any alcoholic woman at any stage of recovery.
+Through Next Step, alcoholic women receive a structured alternative to a traditional clinical outpatient treatment, at absolutely no cost.

-Unique to The Next Step program, and unlike traditional clinical out-patient treatment, participants are provided weekly, staff-taught Big Book workshops where they get to study the 12 Steps in an in-depth, interactive format.
+Unique to our Next Step program, and unlike traditional clinical outpatient treatment, participants are provided weekly, staff-taught Big Book workshops where they get to study the 12 Steps in an in-depth, interactive format.
 Additionally, participants have exclusive access to listen and ask questions in live recordings of “Recovered: Interviews with Alcoholic Women,” part of The Magdalen House Podcast.

 Ultimately the program teaches alcoholic women how to use and apply the 12 Steps in their everyday lives to experience long-term, sustainable recovery.

-Read More: The Next Step – Frequently Asked Questions
+Read More: Next Step – Frequently Asked Questions

 A New Way to Help Alcoholic Women